timelinedr/comfyui-node-iterator/README.md

 This tool automates batch prompt submission to ComfyUI by modifying any exported workflow using a structured JSON config file.

+NOTE: The ability to save the workflow in the resulting image is not supported.
+Keep track of your worklows some other way until I can update this.

 ## Files in this Repo

 - `main.py` — Entry point for generating prompt variants and submitting them to ComfyUI.